 Watch out for snakes, ants, and bees

-You know how a lot of bluebonnet pictures feature someone “squatting” in the field of flowers, rather than sitting?
+Do you know how a lot of bluebonnet pictures feature someone “squatting” in the field of flowers rather than sitting?
 Yeah, that’s a precaution against all the little critters that might be hiding in the field.
 Be sure to stay aware of your surroundings, especially if you’re taking a picture of young kids who might not be able to look for ant piles or snakes on their own.

 Stay in designated areas